DavesCodeMusings/pvpgn-docker/README.md

 The trick is [copying the files from the container to the host](https://duckduckgo.com/?q=copy+files+from+docker+container+to+host) before running the container.

 ## Caveats
-This works, but...
+Everything works for me, but...
 * PvPGN hasn't had a release since 2018.
 * Warcraft II was released in the 1990s.
 * I don't know about other Battle.net games, because I only own Warcraft II.

-If you can get it to work, great.
+If you can get it to work too, great.
 If not, there's always [IPX wrapper](http://www.solemnwarning.net/ipxwrapper/).

 ## Where's This Going?
 Nowhere.
 Absolutely nowhere.
 I'm just happy this 1990s tech runs at all.